airalab/robonomics-wiki/docs/es/use-dapp.md

 <robo-wiki-picture src="home-assistant/telemetry-start.jpg" />

-First, choose `SUB_OWNER` account in the first drop-down list at the top of page.
-In "Controller" field  find address of `SUB_ADMIN` from drop-down list.
+First, choose the `SUB_OWNER` account in the first drop-down list at the top of page.
+In the "Controller" field find the address of `SUB_ADMIN` from the drop-down list.
-Insert **Seed phrase** to encrypt data.
+Insert the **Seed phrase** to encrypt data.

-Next, in "Get telemetry" window choose timestamp from drop-down list and press "download telemetry" button.
+Next, in the "Get telemetry" block choose a timestamp from the drop-down list and press the "download telemetry" button.

 <robo-wiki-picture src="home-assistant/datalog-time.jpg" />

-Telemetry download could take some time.
-After finishing, you will see information from your sensors:
+Telemetry downloading could take some time.
+After finishing, you will see the information from your sensors:

 <robo-wiki-picture src="home-assistant/telemetry.jpg" />